Future Problem Solving Program International: Pedagogy

 The original Future Problem Solving competition—now known as Global Issues Problem Solving (GIPS)—evaluates students' competency in using this problem-solving process in the context of a fictional future situation.
 Students in the GIPS competition are grouped into grade level ranges and may compete as individuals or as teams of four.
 Prior to each competition event, FPSPI announces the competition topic (such as "Artificial Intelligence" or "Oceans") and provides a list of suggested readings.
 Students spend 1–2 months researching the topic with an eye to potential future challenges and solutions.
 At the beginning of the competition, students are given a Future Scene (FS), a one- to two-page document that describes the hypothetical future situation having to do with the pre-announced topic.
 Competitors then proceed according to the six-step process.
 Students are graded on their correct application of the process and on their use of cited research and creative originality.
-After completing the six-step process in two hours, students then immediately begin work on a second competition called "Presentation of Action Plan" in which they illustrate their final solution by preparing and performing a skit.

 FPSPI later developed additional programs that make use of the six-step problem-solving process, or that otherwise train students in creative critical thinking.
 In the Community Problem Solving (CmPS) competition, students are evaluated on how well they apply the process to present-day problems in their own community.
 The Action-based Problem Solving (AbPS) program adapts the process for classroom use.
 In the Scenario Writing competition, students write a short story, set at least 20 years in the future, based on one of the GIPS competition topics.
 The Scenario Performance component is similar but is geared toward students who prefer telling stories through oral communication.
+Finally, students can also compete in the Presentation of Action Plan competition.
+After completing the six-step process in two hours, students then immediately begin work on a second competition called "Presentation of Action Plan" in which they illustrate their final solution by preparing and performing a skit.

-Topic History
+Topic history

-Each year, FPSPI releases a list of five study topics, one for each of the five GIPS competitions that occur each academic year.
+Each year on June 1st, FPSPI releases the four topics for the Practice Problem 1, Practice Problem 2, Qualifying Problem, and Affiliate Bowl competitions for the following school year.
+Since 2024, they have released the World Solutions Challenge topic on July 1st for that school year.
+Finally, each year on March 1st, FPSPI releases the International Conference topic for that school year.